netspective/fluent/README.centos.markdown

 **NOTE : The category name arguments passed to the application needs to be configured in the log4cpp configuration file with the appender and layout format.**

 **5.1.1.
-Multiple publishers** need to publish the data on the topic use the following command with the options
+Multiple publishers** need to publish the data on the topic ,using the following command with the options

        $ ./temperature-pub.sh --